 Discussion

 In this study, we investigated the exploratory behaviors in rats using a new model of the Horizon task.
 We addressed the limitations of previous rodent studies by designing a novel open-field task in which rodents choose between two locations that offered different amounts of rewards.
 To dissociate the uncertainty in the estimation of value from the ambiguity of an unknown novel option, we manipulated the magnitudes of rewards rather than the probabilities of their delivery.
 Rather than reversing (or drifting) the reward conditions at the same set of locations/feeders as in traditional reversal learning paradigms, we were able to use two sets of different locations alternatively as new games start and use independent rewards between games.
 As a result, we were able to dissociate exploration for information from abandoning a currently bad option (which are confounded in reversal learning paradigms).
 In our design, rats were guided to one of two feeder locations first, and the extent to which they explored the other unguided feeder location in their first free choice was compared across horizons.
 This measure is an equivalent of the model-free measure that is related to directed exploration in previous human studies (Wilson et al., 2014).
-In addition, rats performed the task in both a short and a long horizon conditions to assess whether they explored differently in different time horizon contexts.
+In addition, rats performed the task in both a short and a long horizon condition to assess whether they explored differently in different time horizon contexts.
 Finally, we recruited human subjects to perform a version that was comparable to the rat task, and we compared the performance between humans and rats.

 We showed that similarly to humans, rats were able to use prior information about the distribution of rewards to guide future exploration.
 Rats explored the unguided option more in their first free choice when the guided reward size was low compared to when the guided reward size was high.
 This is very similar to the win-stay/lose-shift strategies in reversal learning where animals choose to switch more when the exploit value is low and less when the exploit value is high.
 However, unlike in reversal learning where a “win” or a “loss” is computed by comparing the current reward with the expected value, in our design, a “win” or a “loss” is computed by comparing the current reward (or estimated value of the current option) with the estimated distribution of rewards using prior information.
 In order to assess whether the exploit value was low or high, instead of using short-term memory to recall the value of the exploit option before reversal within the same game, rats had to use their long-term memory from previous games and sessions in previous days to estimate the distribution of possible rewards.
 We showed that rats were indeed able to incorporate prior information in guiding their exploration.